loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 * String1.
 * String2 - expressions of the string type.

 Function returns the value of the Levenshtein distance for String1, String2.
 The Levenshtein distance is also called the edit distance that is the similarity of measurement of the two strings.
-Its result is the minimum number of the character deletion, insertion and substitution operations that must be performed in order to transform one string into another.
+Its result is the minimum number of the character deletion, insertion and substitution operations that must be performed in order to convert one string into another.

 ## Lower